 “Our continual mistake is that we do not concentrate upon the present day; the actual hour of our life.
 We live in the past or future, we are continually expecting the coming of some special hour when our life shall unfold itself in its significance.
-And we do not observe that life is flowing like water through our fingers, sifting like precious grain from a loosely fastened bag. –Alexander Elchaninov Diary of a Russian Priest
+And we do not observe that life is flowing like water through our fingers, sifting like precious grain from a loosely fastened bag. –Alexander Elchaninov

 The clock ticks.
 Each breath breathed and each moment spent passes like the dew in the morning.
 We have a tendency to dwell on past mistakes that we regret: “I should have been a better husband.”
 “If only I could go back in time, I would have focused more on my academics.”
-“I wish I would have stuck to that New Year’s resolution.”
+“I wish I would have stuck to that New Year’s Resolution.”
 Or we focus on the future, hoping that one day our life will be significant.
 “When I get a job, I will be happy.”
 “When I graduate from college then I will be approved by others.”

 What all of us should be focusing on is what am I doing with my life now?
 How will my decisions today affect my relationship with God and others?
 There are 4 principles that I would like to address that will hopefully help you live a life of victory.